Cordée de la Réussite "Languages and Cultures of the World"

 Organize workshops or training courses in partnership with Inalco

-Are you a teacher or head of a school, college or university?
+Are you a teacher, a head of a school, college or university?
 Do you work in a cultural center, youth center or cultural institution, an association or a foundation?
 If you've heard about our pedagogical proposal and our approach, and you'd like to ask us to intervene directly with your audience or organize a training session for your teams, we invite you to write to us with details of your project, so that together we can build an action program that's as close as possible to your needs and wishes.
 As far as schools are concerned, we plan to register Inalco on the PassCulture scheme at the start of the 2024-2025 school year.
 Our activities will then be bookable directly through the Adage platform.

 As a socio-cultural community organizer, editor, translator and writing workshop leader, Florian Targa holds a degree in literary Arabic from Inalco.
 Fascinated by the mediation of knowledge, both in the hard sciences and the humanities, he is in particular a referent for multilingual writing workshops, heritage investigation workshops and the "cultures en partage" course.
 In addition to leading workshops in the field and acting as a resource person in his own right, Florian Targa will be in charge of managing, promoting and overseeing the program as a whole.

-Pedagogical references
+Pedagogical Coordinators

 Actor and mediator in the field of languages and theater, Albane Molinier works at Inalco as part of the Licence+ program.
 Armed with an anthropologist's eye, her curiosity about peoples and languages has led her to explore the world from the Americas to Oceania, learn Bislama (a Creole from Vanuatu), work with Amerindian communities and practice various forms of performing arts.
 In particular, she is a referent for plurilingual theater workshops, as well as for workshops for allophone UPE2A students.